Time-of-flight mass spectrometry: Applications

 Matrix-assisted laser desorption ionization (MALDI) is a pulsed ionization technique that is readily compatible with TOF MS.

 Atom probe tomography also takes advantage of TOF mass spectrometry.

 Photoelectron photoion coincidence spectroscopy uses soft photoionization for ion internal energy selection and TOF mass spectrometry for mass analysis.

 Secondary ion mass spectrometry commonly utilizes TOF mass spectrometers to allow parallel detection of different ions with a high mass resolving power.

 Stefan Rutzinger proposed using TOF mass spectrometry with a cryogenic detector for the spectrometry of heavy biomolecules.

 History of the field

 An early time-of-flight mass spectrometer, named the Velocitron, was reported by A. E. Cameron and D. F. Eggers Jr, working at the Y-12 National Security Complex, in 1948.
 The idea had been proposed two years earlier, in 1946, by W. E. Stephens of the University of Pennsylvania in a Friday afternoon session of a meeting, at the Massachusetts Institute of Technology, of the American Physical Society.
+In 1953, Stephens reported an improved design that could resolve the cyclic hydrocarbons up to cycloheptane using an instrument constructed at the Esso Laboratories, reporting that the main limitations were "primarily in sensitivity and outgassing of the ion source."
+By 1955, compounds with masses over 100 g/mol could be resolved.